Matt Jones (actor): Career

 Jones was the singer/main songwriter of the Christian ska band Faculty Four.
 Before leaving for Boom Chicago, Jones appeared in 20 commercials in two years, including a spot for Midas, and has appeared in more than 40 commercials overall.
 After returning, his first theatrical audition was for the AMC crime drama series Breaking Bad.

 From 2008 to 2013, Jones appeared in a recurring role as Brandon "Badger" Mayhew on Breaking Bad.
 He appeared as a pizza delivery boy on How I Met Your Mother, and has appeared on Comedy Central's Reno 911! and the NBC comedy series Community.
 He appeared in the pilot episode of the Comedy Central sketch series Key & Peele.
 He is also a regular performer at the Upright Citizens Brigade Theater and I.O.
 West.

 In 2010, Jones was cast in the lead role in the TBS pilot Uncle Nigel, written and produced by Andy Breckman.
 He has provided voices on the Cartoon Network series Adventure Time.
 In 2010, he was also cast as one of the lead roles in the Disney XD series Kick Buttowski: Suburban Daredevil, as the title character's best friend Gunther Magnuson.
 He appeared in the 2011 film Red State, and voiced minor characters in the 2011 video game Rage.
 Jones also appeared as Probationary Agent Ned Dorneget in the CBS series NCIS, between 2011 and 2015.
 In early 2012, Jones was cast in Steven Levitan's new pilot Rebounding for Fox, but the series was not picked up.

 Jones appeared in four episodes of The Office ("Junior Salesman", "The Farm", and the two-part series finale).
 He was cast as a series regular in The Farm, a failed spin-off of The Office.
 While in the UK to direct Borderline in 2016, Jones appeared in two episodes of character comedy podcast Fact Up.
-He portrayed Baxter in the CBS sitcom Mom along side Anna Faris and Allison Janney.
+He portrayed Baxter in the CBS sitcom Mom alongside Anna Faris and Allison Janney.
 In 2018, he starred in the Pop television series Let's Get Physical as Joe Force.

 In 2019, he became a cast member on the sitcom Bob Hearts Abishola.

 He is the voice of the Boov Kyle in the DreamWorks Animation film Home and its spinoff series Home: Adventures with Tip & Oh.
 He is the voice of the character Wedge in Final Fantasy VII Remake (2020).

 Personal life

 Jones married actress Kelly Daly in 2012.
-They have one son together, Jasper (b.
-2015).
-They divorced in 2017.
+The couple had a son, Jasper (b.
+2015) and divorced in 2017.

-He later married actress Kristen Hager on December 21, 2020.
-They have one daughter together, Jolene (b.
+He later married actress Kristen Hager on December 21, 2020. and they have a daughter, Jolene (b.
 2022).